GarryGippert/Aclust/README.md

 MANUSCRIPT IN PREPARATION

-1. For each pair of input sequences, a distance is computed using a modified version of ScoreDist (Sohnhammer & Hollich, 2005).
-Input sequences may represent a multiple alignment, OR, if the input sequences are unaligned, pairwise protein sequence alignments are computed using a local alignment algorithm (Smith & Waterman, 1981) with affine gap penalties.
-Alignment scores are computed using Blosum62 (Henikoff & Henikoff, 1992) amino-acid substitution scores in either case.
+1. For each pair of input sequences I and J, a distance DsubI,J is computed using a renormalized version of ScoreDist (Sohnhammer & Hollich, 2005).
+By default, alignments are computed using a local alignment algorithm (Smith & Waterman, 1981), affine gap penalties, and Blosum62 (Henikoff & Henikoff, 1992) amino-acid substitution scores.
+Input an MSA Fasta file (-m flag) and inferred pairwise alignment scores and derived distances are computed using the same method. <i>Scoredist normalization is part of the subject material in the coming paper.</i> The distance matrix is written to (shared_prefix implied) **_dmx.txt**.

 2. The distance matrix is embedded into orthogonal coordinates using metric matrix distance geometry (Crippen & Havel, 1988).
-Each sequence is represented by a point in this space <i>(x,y,z,w0,w1,w2,...)</i>.
+Each sequence is represented by a point in this space <i>(x,y,z,....) or (w0,w1,w2,...,wM-1), for dimension M usually 20</i>.

+(2a).
+A distance-space nearest-neighbor joining tree is constructed from the initial distance matrix and written to **_dree.txt**.
+Branch lengths to parent are computed using weighted branch counts.
+'''

 3. A nearest-neighbor joining algorithm in orthogonal coordinate space is used to compute a tree.
 In this algorithm, sequence points are leaf nodes.
 Thereafter, the two nearest leaf or internal nodes are replaced by one node at their weighted average position, and the process repeated until a single (the root) node remains.
+The initial embed tree is written to **_tree0.txt**.

-4. Starting with the initial root node, trees for left- and right sub-branches are recomputed independently, considering only the subset of points they hold.
-This process - repeated recursively until the entire tree has been traversed - is computationally expensive, but improves the tree topology by gradually shedding deleterious effects introduced by non-metric distances arising predominantly from (often many) low-homology comparisons within the input sequence pool.
+4. Tree refinement.
+Starting with the initial root node, trees for left- and right sub-branches are recomputed independently, considering only the subset of points they hold.
+This process is repeated recursively until the entire tree has been traversed, a computationally expensive refinement. the tree topology by gradually shedding deleterious effects introduced by non-metric distances arising predominantly from (often many) low-homology comparisons within the input sequence pool.

 ### Program Author
 Garry Paul Gippert, Bioengineering, Danish Technical University, Lyngby, Sealand, Denmark.
 Please contact me with suggestions or questions.
+Aclust was developed for and with a bunch of the world's great colleagues, starting way back in 2007.

 ### Provenance and Licensing
 Key software and conceptual elements used in Aclust were developed by Garry Paul Gippert while employed at Novozymes A/S, Denmark.
-The software was kindly relicensed by Novozymes A/S back to Garry Paul Gippert, in Jan 2022, under conditions that it not be commercialized.
-The text of that agreement is reproduced here:
+The software was kindly relicensed by Novozymes A/S back to Garry Paul Gippert, in Jan 2022, with the licencing text given below.
+The current Aclust repository contains a cherry-picked and shrink-wrapped selection from that material, therefore the same licensing conditions are likely to apply here.
-<pre>LICENSE.txt
+<pre>**LICENSE.txt**
 Copyright 2022 Novozymes A/S

 This license covers all content within the provide data